Turtles at the Bottom 🐢

 In terms of terminology, systems don’t “have” heat—heat is a mechanism of energy transfer, not a property of a system.
 In common language we say objects “are hot” but really we mean to say they’re at a higher temperature than something else and can therefore transfer energy to it via heat.
 “Hot” object don’t physically contain something called heat.

-The amount of heat transferred between a system and its environment depends on what the system is made of, and this is measured by a quantity called heat capacity:
+The amount of heat transferred between two systems depends on what the systems are made of, and this is captured by a quantity called heat capacity:

 \[C = \frac{\partial Q}{\partial T}\]

 Heat capacity is defined as the amount of heat needed to raise a system’s temperature by 1K.
-Or, as I like to think of it, the energy gained/lost when the system equilibrates with a reservoir that was originally 1K hotter/cooler than it.
+Or, as I like to think of it, the energy a system gains or loses when it equilibrates with a reservoir that’s (originally) 1K hotter or cooler than it.

-Heat capacity depends on the constraints of the process, specifically whether it occurs under constant volume or constant pressure conditions.
-Under constant volume no work is done, so
+Heat capacity depends on the constraints of the process.
+Specifically, whether the process occurs under constant volume or constant pressure conditions.
+Under constant volume, no work is done, so

 \[\begin{align} C_V &= \left( \frac{\partial Q}{\partial T} \right)_V \\ &= \left( \frac{\partial U}{\partial T} \right)_V \\ \end{align}\]